Bootlegs & B-Sides

-Bootlegs & B-sides is a compilation studio album by American recording artist Ice Cube.
-It was released on November 22, 1994 via Priority Records.
+Bootlegs & B-sides is a compilation studio album by American recording artist Ice Cube released on November 22, 1994, via Priority Records.
+It is a collection of b-sides and remixes compiled from various 12-inches, originally recorded between 1992 and 1994.

-Overview

-Bootlegs & B-sides is a collection of b-sides and remixes compiled from various Ice Cube 12"s, originally recorded between 1992-1994.
 It includes the remix of the hit single "Check Yo Self", originally on The Predator album, and its b-side "24 Wit' An L".
 Production-wise, much of the album is very similar to the Lethal Injection album.

-The compilation contains Cube's usual barrage of fiery social commentary, such as on the track "My Skin Is My Sin" where he raps: "See you devils are all the same/ You'll gun down a congregation in Jesus' name/ Using me as a scapegoat, well cracker don't sleep/ Far from a goat, more like a black sheep/ Lamb of God, and its odd/ That Allah is a man that don't need a tan".

-The oddly titled "D'Voidofpopniggafiedmegamix" (a title which is a reference to a character, Sir Nose D'Voidoffunk in a Parliament comic which appeared in their Funkentelechy Vs. the Placebo Syndrome album) is a mix of several tracks taken from Ice Cube's first four albums.
-The title could be considered a reference to D'voidoffunk from the P-Funk mythology.
+"D'Voidofpopniggafiedmegamix" is a mix of several tracks taken from Ice Cube's first four albums.
+The title may be a reference to D'voidoffunk from the P-Funk mythology.

 Many of the song versions were later included on later remastered proper Ice Cube albums.